 "My work expresses my concern with the honor, dignity, truth and potential of real people.
 Human lives and beliefs are the material, the choreographic elements, of my work."

 - Robert Moses

-A nationally recognized contemporary dance company founded in 1995, Robert Moses' Kin is a prolific and exciting dance company that has a repertory of over 100 works.
-The company's mission is to produce work which speaks to what is specific and unique in human nature.
-Robert Moses' Kin uses movement as the medium through which race, class, culture and gender are used to voice the existence of our greater potential and unfulfilled possibilities.
+Founded in 1995 in San Francisco, the internationally celebrated dance company Robert Moses’ KIN uses movement as the medium through which race, class, culture, and gender are used to voice the existence of our greater potential and unfulfilled possibilities.

-The company's work has earned a host of awards, including seven Bay Area Isadora Duncan Awards (IZZIES), for Outstanding Achievement in Choreography, Outstanding Achievement in Performance-Company, and Best Individual Performance.
-Robert Moses and the company have also been awarded a Bay Guardian Outstanding Local Discovery Award in Dance (Goldie) and a San Francisco Weekly Black Box Award for Choreography.
+The company's work has earned a host of awards, including seven Isadora Duncan Awards (IZZIES), for Outstanding Achievement in Choreography, Outstanding Achievement in Performance-Company, and Best Individual Performance.
+Robert Moses and the company have been honored with a Bay Guardian Outstanding Local Discovery Award in Dance (Goldie) and a San Francisco Weekly Black Box Award for Choreography.

 An ambitious and diverse company, Robert Moses' Kin has received tremendous national media coverage in such publications as The New York Times, Entertainment Weekly, Dance Magazine, Los Angeles Times, San Francisco Chronicle, San Francisco Examiner, The Village Voice, Denver Post, Rocky Mountain News, as well as on radio, television and the internet.

 SUPPORT THE WORK